 One particular type of allium bulb is an essential component to many European dishes – shallots.
 How to grow them is usually not the first thought on anyone’s mind, but the minute they see the price for them at the market, growing shallot bulbs suddenly becomes a whole lot more important.

 So today we’re going to talk about Allium cepa, previously known as Allium ascalonicum.
 This onion produces a large bulb that looks like any old onion until its outer skin is removed, at which point it suddenly resembles garlic with large cloves.
 Inside each of those cloves, it suddenly looks like an onion again, with layer upon layer of goodness.

-Milder than the onion, far milder than garlic, and less likely than either to give you bad breath, you’ll find shallot bulbs to be an easy addition to your garden.
+Milder than the onion, far milder than garlic, and less likely to give you bad breath, you’ll find each shallot bulb an easy addition to your garden.
 And at a fraction of a price to the supermarket shallots, you’ll be able to incorporate them into your regular rotation of garden-fresh veggies!

 Good Products At Amazon For Growing Shallots:

 |Common Name(s)||Shallot, multiplier onions, eschalot, French shallots, French shallot, red shallot, grey shallot, griselle, potato onion, Dutch shallot|

 |Scientific Name||Allium cepa aggregatum, Allium ascalonicum, Allium oschaninii, Allium cepa var of different kinds|